turingschool/backend-curriculum-site/module1/projects/war_or_peace/iteration1.md

 * `remove_card`: this method will remove the top card from the deck
 * `add_card`: this method will add one card to the bottom (end) of the deck

-Use the interaction pattern below to help you build your `DeckTest` and `Deck` class.
+Use the interaction pattern below to help you build your `Deck` test and `Deck` class.

 Remember, `#<Card:0x00randomletters&nums...>` means "A Card Object" or "An Instance of the Card Class".
 If you need to verify _which_ card object it is, you can refer to the last few digits of the 'random' letters and numbers and match those to a card that is created near the top of the interaction pattern.